Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Model Validation

-Fig.~\ref{fig:losscomparison_300_1000} clearly shows that the inner iteration of the test city start from a much more advantageous starting point but also decrease with a much faster ratio (the standalone FitFun requiring 600 epochs to reach the value of 2.3 loss that MAML FitFun reaches in 5 meta-iterations).
+Fig.~\ref{fig:losscomparison_300_1000} clearly shows that the inner iteration of the test city start from a much more advantageous starting point but also decrease with a much faster ratio (the standalone FitFun requiring more than 600 epochs to reach the value of 2.3 loss that MAML FitFun reaches in 5 meta-iterations).
+While the two hyperparameters have different notation across the paper (epoch versus meta-iteration) they are conceptually analogous as they represent the steps the models take in adjusting their loss and improve the MFD estimation.
+What emerges from the experiments is that, while given enough steps standalone FitFun and MAML + FitFun can perform similarly, MAML allows the model to start from a much more advantageous starting point.
 The MFD estimated plots from Fig.~\ref{fig:ff75lds_samehp} and Fig.~\ref{fig:ff75lds_1000epochs} for all cities tested in the experiments can be found at https://github.com/s184227/MAML\_for\_MFD.